eyecatchup/aoe-html5slides/README.md

 $ ./serve.sh 8080
 ```

-On Windows, to start the simple webserver, issue the following command instead:
+On Windows, to start the web server, issue the following command instead:

 ```
 # For Python 2.x